Artachanidisc/LinearProblemParser/README.md

 # LinearProblemParser
 ---------------------------------------------------------------------------------------------
-Just a mini programm that parses a linear problem, in the form of input.txt and creates the following matrices:
+A programm that parses a linear problem, in the form of input.txt and creates the following matrices:

 Α: Dimensions mxn.
 Contains the factors of the technological constraints.